ShabbyX/libpandoc/README.markdown

 ## Obtaining

-The latest version is available at [GitHub][libpandoc].  `libpandoc` is licensed under BSD3.
-Note that Pandoc itself is licensed under GPLv2+.
+The latest version is available at [GitHub][libpandoc].  `libpandoc` is licensed under GPL version 2 or later, which is also Pandoc's license.

 ## Installation